siyuan-bruce/siyuan-bruce.github.io/research.md

       **Abstract**: While the environmental impact has become an important IT governance agenda in recent years, it is unclear whether its disclosure is valued by token holders of platforms based on blockchain IT infrastructure and how these platforms react to changing public awareness of their environmental impacts.
 We consider Elon Musk’s 2021 announcement that Tesla would suspend accepting Bitcoin as payment because of Bitcoin mining's environmental impact as a shock that dramatically increases awareness of Bitcoin mining's environmental impacts.
 We find that, subsequent to the shock, infrastructure platforms which have larger environmental impacts than application platforms, are more likely to disclose environmental impact information than application platforms and that their token market values grow at a slower rate, consistent with the increased awareness spills over to other token-based platforms.
 Furthermore, whereas pre-shock environmental impact disclosure by infrastructure platforms reduces token market value growth rates, post-shock disclosure has the opposite effect, consistent with green-costing and green-enhancing, respectively.

   2. **S. Jin**, Y. Cai, L. Qiu, K. Tam.
-"The Transparency Paradox of Institutional (Algorithmic) IT Operation: An Event Study of Stablecoin Crises".
+"Transparency is Not Always Good: Evidence from Blockchain-enabled Fully Algorithmic IT Operation".
 Working paper.

   3. Joint with [D. Lee](https://isom.hkust.edu.hk/faculty-and-staff/directory/dongwon), K. Kim.
-"Consumer Voting Via DAO".
+"When K-Pop Meets Blockchain: An Empirical Exploration of Voting Behavior via DAO".
 Working paper.

 ### Research Agenda 2: Regulated Digital Currencies